team-fluxion/live-pages/README.md

 If you just want to deploy your web app on a machine, simply running `npm run start` or `npm start` should take care of everything for you.

+## What *live-pages* isn't

+- A web framework to help you build your website
+- A CSS framework that helps you make your website pretty

 ## To-Do

 * Update documentation with details on recent features